Skip to main content

 • demonstrate knowledge of the evolution of the major approaches to economic and political development

-• demonstrate understanding of distinct historical problems and patterns that have characterised the emerging regions of the world (emerging Asia, Latin America, the Middle East and the European periphery)
+• understand distinct historical problems and patterns that have characterised the emerging regions of the world (emerging Asia, Latin America, the Middle East and the European periphery)

 • apply insights from various theories to comparatively assess the political and economic circumstances as well as developmental prospects of several major emerging countries

-• demonstrate understanding of the workings and problems of international cooperation in the context of large middle-income economies
+• understand the workings and problems of international cooperation in the context of large middle-income economies

 • combine the learning outcomes above to critically evaluate the implications of the rise of new powers for global politics, the global economy and global governance.